 At this institute, we have respected and well accomplished senior students in their fourth/fifth year of study mentoring all first year students and these mentors, constitute the Institute Student Mentor Program – aimed at providing guidance and help to first year students.
 The mentors help the first year students’ make a smooth transition from life at home to life at this institute and help in clearing out hurdles in their path.
 It would be advisable for you to meet the mentors when when you arrive on campus for the orientation.
 It would be beneficial if you could also stay in touch with mentors during the course of the semester.

 A typical academic year at IIT Bombay is divided into two semesters – Autumn Semester (July-November) and Spring Semester (January-April).
 The curriculum at IIT Bombay is based on the credit system.
 Each course is allotted credits based on the number of lectures, tutorials and lab hours per week.

-There is continual evaluation by means of quizzes, assignments, mid-semester, end-semester examinations and lab work throughout the semester.
+There is continuous evaluation by means of quizzes, assignments, mid-semester, end-semester examinations and lab work throughout the semester.
 At the end of each semester, the student gets an SPI (Semester Performance Index) which is an average of the grades in each of the courses he/she had registered for in that semester weighted with the credits of those courses respectively.
 CPI (Cumulative Performance Index) is a weighted average of all the SPIs (till date) weighted on the number of total credits each semester.

 A detailed explanation of the formula to calculate SPI/CPI, the grading structure and the attendance policy can be found in the appendix at the end of this letter.